ErpNetDocs/tech/advanced/data-objects/edo.md

 ## How it works?

-EDO objects are stored in the **Sys_Objects** entity.
+Extensible data objects are stored in the **Sys_Objects** entity.
 The system works in the following way:

 1. An object in an entity requires attaching additional data => A new record is created in Sys_Objects.
 2. Additional data is created in sub-tables which have referential integrity to Sys_Objects.